Why Is History Important And How Can It Benefit Your Future?

 History is important to study because it is essential for all of us in understanding ourselves and the world around us.
 There is a history of every field and topic, from medicine, to music, to art.
 To know and understand history is absolutely necessary, even though the results of historical study are not as visible, and less immediate.

-Allows You To Comprehend More
+History Allows You to Comprehend More

 1. Our World